habi/gratipay.com/www/about/policies/terms-of-service.md

 on the Service, you agree that payments will be used exclusively to support the Work described in your Project's profile.

-  1. By accepting a payment from a Giver, the Project Owner forms an agreement with that Giver to provide the Project's Work.
-The Service is a platform to facilitate this agreement.
-Gratipay is not a party to the agreement, and is not responsible to either the Project Owner or the Giver if either party breaches the terms of the agreement (e.g. if the Project Owner fails to provide the promised goods or services).
+  1. Gratipay is not a party to any agreement between Project Owners and Givers, and is not responsible to either the Project Owner or the Giver if either party breaches the terms of any such agreement (e.g. if the Project Owner fails to provide the promised goods or services).

   1. A Project Owner can only begin receiving payments from Givers once the Project Owner has provided a working withdrawal mechanism for receiving